guilhemmarchand/TA-jira-service-desk-simple-addon/docs/userguide.rst

 **Additional options for the dedup feature:**

 - **JIRA dedup excluded status categories** lists all the JIRA status categories to be excluded, if the status category of the duplicated issue is in this list, a new ticket will be created instead of a comment added to resolved or closed ticket
-- **JIRA dedup content** by default the entire JIRA issue is used for the md5 calculation which is used to identity a duplicate, this options allows granular control over the behavior
+- **JIRA dedup content** by default the entire JIRA issue is used for the md5 calculation, which is used to identity a duplicate, this option allows granular control over the behavior

 JIRA attachment
 ===============